The following definitions and abbreviations, those found in chapter 182-500

 (3) Support a weak or deformed portion of the body.

-"Psychiatric hospital" means a medicare-certified distinct psychiatric unit, a medicare-certified psychiatric hospital, or a state-designated pediatric distinct psychiatric unit in a medicare-certified acute care hospital.
+"Psychiatric hospital" - A medicare-certified distinct psychiatric unit, a medicare-certified psychiatric hospital, or a state-designated pediatric distinct psychiatric unit in a medicare-certified acute care hospital.
 Eastern state hospital and western state hospital are excluded from this definition.

 "Public hospital district"

-"Ratio of costs-to-charges (RCC)" means a method used to pay hospitals for some services exempt from the DRG payment method.
-It also refers to the factor or rate applied to a hospital's allowed covered charges for medically necessary services to determine estimated costs, as determined by the department, and payment to the hospital for some DRG-exempt services.
+"Ratio of costs-to-charges (RCC)" - A method used to pay hospitals for some services exempt from the DRG payment method.
+It also refers to the percentage applied to a hospital's allowed covered charges for medically necessary services to determine estimated costs, as determined by the agency, and payment to the hospital for some DRG-exempt services.

-"Recalibration" means the process of recalculating DRG relative weights using historical data.
+"Recalibration" - The process of recalculating DRG relative weights using historical data.

-"Rehabilitation units" means specifically identified rehabilitation hospitals and designated rehabilitation units of hospitals that meet department and/or medicare criteria for distinct rehabilitation units.
+"Rehabilitation units" - Specifically identified rehabilitation hospitals and designated rehabilitation units of hospitals that meet agency and medicare criteria for distinct rehabilitation units.